-AP exam calendar is independent of the French school calendar.
-Some exams may take place during holidays.
+The AP exam calendar is independent of the French school calendar.

 All students have regular tests and homework assignments.
 These are an integral part of their education.
 Students must respect the different points of the internal rules and the modalities specified below: